 Empress Wang was from Nanjing, Jiangsu Province.
 She was promoted to empress in 1464.
 She died in 1518.

-Empress Dowager Ji was from Hexian County, Guangxi Province and a daughter of a local official from a national minority.
+Empress Dowager Ji was from Hexian County, Guangxi Province and a daughter of a local official from the Yao minority.
 When pregnant with the later Hongzhi Emperor she was maltreated by the evil concubine Wan.
 But Lady Ji managed to go through the pregnancy and immediately after giving birth hid the newborn for almost five years.

 When her son at the age of five was brought in front of the emperor, Lady Ji was soon murdered by one of Wan's agents in 1475 and laid to rest in Jinshan Hill, west of Beijing.
 Later, when the Chenghua Emperor learned that Lady Ji was the mother of his son, he bestowed her the title of Imperial Concubine.
 Even later, when in turn her son ascended the throne, he granted his mother the title of Empress Dowager and had her remains reburied in Maoling.